dakshshah96/awesome-startup-credits/README.md

 - [MyOperator for Startups [INDIA ONLY]](https://myoperator.co/startup-program) - MyOperator’s Startup Program will transform the way you and your team communicates with leads and customers.
 India’s first end-to-end call management solution comes with exclusive startup program products & features.
 - [Exotel for Startups [INDIA ONLY]](https://exotel.com/cloud-telephony-for-startups/) - Exotel for Startups is a special account for startups that gives you access to all of Exotel’s features.
 - [MSG91 for Startups [INDIA ONLY]](https://msg91.com/startups/) - A startup for startups.
 Grow your startup with MSG91's SMS for startups.
 First few transactional bulk SMS free every month.

+### Email Delivery

+- [Postmark](https://postmarkapp.com/for/bootstrapped-startups#pricing) - If you’ve launched your product, are charging for it, and haven’t taken outside investment, contact the Postmark support team and they'll give you $75 account credit to help with your email costs.
+- [SendGrid Accelerate](https://sendgrid.com/accelerate/) - SendGrid Accelerate is a program to help startups succeed.
+Startups participating in the SendGrid Accelerate program receive 12 months of product credit, access to mentoring, and networking opportunities exclusive to program participants.

 ### Hardware